Lufthansa Group expects strong travel season – Operating loss cut by more than two-thirds in 2021

-In financial year 2021, Lufthansa Group booked an adjusted EBIT loss of € 1.8 billion (compared to a loss of € 5.2 billion in 2020), the airline group announced that summer capacity on short and meidum haul is almost back to 2019 level.
-Lufhtansa Group is keeping the structural costs under control and is positive for 2022.
+In financial year 2021, Lufthansa Group booked an adjusted EBIT loss of € 1.8 billion (compared to a loss of € 5.2 billion in 2020), the airline group announced that summer capacity on short- and medium-haul is almost back to 2019 level.
+Lufthansa Group is keeping the structural costs under control and is positive for 2022.
 Lufthansa Cargo posted a record adjusted EBIT result of € 1.5 billion

 Carsten Spohr, CEO of Deutsche Lufthansa AG: